 4. The way is the “Noble Eightfold Path.”

-- Right understanding.
-Really knowing, for example, that unwholesome acts and thoughts have consequences, as do wholesome acts and thoughts.
+- Right understanding: Truly and deeply knowing, for example, that unwholesome acts and thoughts have consequences, as do wholesome acts and thoughts.